GB3 Race Team

 Douglas Motorsport GB3 Race Team

-2022 sees Douglas Motorsport return to a three car entry for the GB3 Championship, with Max Esterson, Marcos Flack and Tommy Smith competing in the UK’s leading single-seater series.
+2023 sees Douglas Motorsport return to a three car entry for the GB3 Championship, with Tymek Kucharczyk, Lucas Staico and Shawn Rashid competing in the UK’s leading single-seater series.

 Douglas Motorsport Single Seater Record